benackles/helloadwords/README.md

 * Choose your own adventure by personalizing content
 * On site consulting with Chrome Extension to put material into practice
-    * Single Site Support
+    * Single site support
-    * Multi Site Support
+    * Multi site support

 # Table of Contents
 ## 1. Introduction